 Northeastern University, et al. v.
 Commissioner of Revenue (Supreme Judicial Court, Appeals Court, Suffolk Superior Court) and related Brownfields Credits Claims.
-The plaintiffs in a Superior Court case, three Massachusetts universities, alleged that the Commissioner of Revenue ("Commissioner") wrongfully denied their requests for Brownfields Tax Credits.
+The plaintiffs in a Superior Court case, three Massachusetts institutions of higher education, alleged that the Commissioner wrongfully denied their requests for Brownfields Tax Credits.
 Legislation in 2006 made not-for-profit institutions eligible, for the first time, to claim tax credits for work those institutions performed to remediate an environmentally contaminated site.
-(Because not-for-profits do not typically pay corporate excise taxes, against which such a credit may be applied, the legislation also made it possible, for the first time, for taxpayers granted such a credit to "sell" that credit to individuals or corporations who do incur tax liability, so that the buyer can make use of the credit.
+(Because not-forprofits do not typically pay corporate excise taxes, against which such a credit may be applied, the legislation also made it possible, for the first time, for taxpayers granted such a credit to "sell" that credit to individuals or corporations who do incur tax liability, so that the buyer can make use of the credit.
 The law specifies that any unused portion of a credit, as reduced from year to year, can be carried over and applied to a tax liability for any subsequent year, not to exceed five years.)
-The sole issue in the Northeastern University litigation, filed in August, 2014, was whether the nonprofit universities may receive a Brownfields Tax Credit for site remediation achieved prior to the taxable year commencing on or after June 24, 2006 (i.e., the effective date of the legislative amendment).
+The sole issue in the Northeastern University litigation, filed in August, 2014, was whether the nonprofit institutions of higher education may receive a Brownfields Tax Credit for site remediation achieved prior to the taxable year commencing on or after June 24, 2006 (i.e., the effective date of the legislative amendment).
 The Commissioner denied the plaintiffs' applications for the credit because the site remediation had been achieved prior to the taxable year commencing on or after June 24, 2006.
 The plaintiffs prevailed in the Superior Court and, if all other application conditions are met, they will be entitled to tax credits in the cumulative amount of \$19 million.
-Additionally, other entities may now be bolstered in claims for credits that they have not yet asserted; those claims may be worth tens of millions of dollars.
 The Commonwealth appealed the adverse Superior Court judgment.
 On December 28, 2017, the Appeals Court, in an unpublished decision, affirmed the Superior Court's judgment.
 The Commonwealth filed an application for further appellate review with the Supreme Judicial Court (SJC), which the SJC denied on May 4, 2018.
-The Department is confirming that all other application credits are met, and if so, will issue tax certificates.
+The Department is confirming that all other application criteria are met, and if so, will issue tax certificates.

-In the category of Brownfields Credits claims not yet docketed at the Appellate Tax Board (subcategories of pending and unasserted claims), which principally raise legal issues distinct from the Northeastern University claims, the Department of Revenue estimates a total of \$113.5 million worth of potential revenue loss, with three of the individual credit amount claims exceeding \$10 million.
+In the category of Brownfields Credits claims not yet docketed at the Appellate Tax Board (subcategories of pending and unasserted claims), which principally raise legal issues distinct from the Northeastern University claims, the Department of Revenue estimates a total of \$113.4 million worth of potential revenue loss, with three of the individual credit amount claims exceeding \$10 million.